siege-green/vargur-api-sdk/README.md

 ## Configuration

-Vargur SDK uses a `Config` class for configuration.
+Vargur API SDK uses a `Config` class for configuration.
 You can modify these settings in your application:

 ```python
 from vargur_sdk import config